 We know, we know scheduling is not exactly sexy but in these early years with kids, it can be super helpful to schedule in a little sexy time.
 It won’t always go to plan, but it’s also a good way to help get yourself in the mood if you know you need a little extra help in that department.
-Whether that’s scheduling a bath to help you unwind, preparing a nice dinner and a bottle of wine or simply remembering to wash your hair and shave your legs.
+Whether that’s scheduling a bath to help you unwind, preparing a nice dinner or simply remembering to wash your hair and shave your legs.

 16. Try to get out of your head

 So much of what is holding us back when it comes to sex and intimacy in these early weeks and months after having a baby is in our heads.
 Sure there are things out of our control like hormones and sleepless nights, but we can control our thoughts.
 Trying to remain positive about sex and not getting caught up in our fear or anxiety around it.

 As women, we are amazing multitaskers – we know this.
 But when it comes to the bedroom this isn’t always a good thing when we’re trying to get intimate yet our to-do list is running through our brain.
 If you struggle to switch your brain off, think about turning on some music or something to help distract your thoughts to help you remain present in the moment.